RhysPollardDevelopment/Fullstack-milestone/README.md

 4. As an admin, I want to add new recipes to the website.
 5. As an admin, I want to edit current recipes on the website.
 6. As an admin, I want to delete recipes on the website.
-7. As an admin, I want to update membership details on the website.
-8. As an admin, I want to update the monthly gifts received on main page.
+7. As an admin, I want to update the monthly gifts received on main page.
-9. As the business owner, I want customers to validate their emails so that promotional material or updates can be given easily.
+8. As the business owner, I want customers to validate their emails so that promotional material or updates can be given easily.

 #### Features implementation
 In the decision of which features to create and their priority, a list was constructed to compare viability vs importance.
 Each object was scored from 1-5 in importance (how necessary to the site) and viability (how easily it could be achieved) and then plotted on a chat to decide which features were essential for minimum viable product (MVP) and which were set for future goals/stretch goals.